 A shopping guide to Cardiff

 Cardiff has worked hard to earn its reputation as one of the top ten shopping destinations in Britain.
-It's a fresh, 21st century shopping experience featuring many of the high street’s most popular names across a spacious 1.4million square feet.
-Big brands include the Apple Store, as well as fashion retailers like Hollister, Warehouse, L.K.
-Bennett and Monsoon.
+It's a fresh, 21st century shopping experience featuring many of the high street’s most popular names across a spacious 1.4million square feet including Cardiff's shopping centres, markets and high street stores.
+Big brand shops in Cardiff include the Apple Store, as well as fashion retailers like Hollister, Warehouse, Jo Malone and Monsoon.

 The new blends superbly with the old.
 Cardiff Market has traded in one guise or another since the 1700s and the striking glass-roofed Victorian structure it has inhabited for the past couple of centuries features some of the capital city’s most-loved butchers and fishmongers, as well as an array of traditional sweetshops and bakers.

 Inside the Central Market, Cardiff by Paula J James

 There are six Victorian arcades in Cardiff, offering an intimate environment for shoppers who enjoy an alternative to the well-trodden path of the high street.
 The Castle Quarter is made up of High Street Arcade, Duke Street Arcade and Castle Arcade.
 These are historic structures full of vintage clothes stores, craft shops and coffee shops.

 Royal Arcade, Cardiff